mariaheine/unity3d-react-boilerplate/README.md

 ## How to recreate
 #### 1. Initial project setup
-:milky_way: Follow this repo: [Heroku Buildpack for create-react-app](https://github.com/mars/create-react-app-buildpack) With just a few easy steps  you end with a static, frontend-only web site hosted on Heroku.
+:milky_way: Follow the *Quick Start* on this repo: [Heroku Buildpack for create-react-app](https://github.com/mars/create-react-app-buildpack)
+ With just a few easy steps  you end with a static, frontend-only web site hosted on Heroku.
  Easygoing heroku buildpack, look through it's readme, interesting stuff.

-Simple site updating with commiting and pushing changes to heroku remote(?):
+To update the site by pushing changes to heroku remote(?):

     $ git push heroku master
-Opening the website:
+To open it:

     $ heroku open

+> Wait what??
+And just like that I have hosted a webpage? :cake: :wine_glass:

 Your `package.json` should look something like this (no babel, no webpack :see_no_evil:):